valdezpa09/homio/README.md

 **layout-card by Thomas Loven** — https://github.com/thomasloven/lovelace-layout-card

 You’ll need to use the slightly modified version included in this repo to support extra CSS properties.
+Dont install this card via HACS, add it in the location specified in the folder structure.

 This card need to be installed here: